MozillaSecurity/funfuzz/src/funfuzz/js/examples.md

 ### Examples:

-* To compile a debug 64-bit deterministic shell, do:
+* To compile a debug 64-bit shell, do:

-`<python executable> -m funfuzz.js.compile_shell -b "--enable-debug --enable-more-deterministic -R ~/trees/mozilla-central"`
+`<python executable> -m funfuzz.js.compile_shell -b "--enable-debug -R ~/trees/mozilla-central"`

 * To compile an optimized 32-bit shell, do: